PingWer/vs-flip/README.md

 - Refer to the Python docstrings for detailed parameter descriptions and options.

+## Parameter Presets
+To help understand the various screen resolution, distance, etc., I have created a set of presets called `FlipParams`.
+Check the docstring and the function itself for more info.

 ## License
 This project is licensed under the **MIT License**.
 See the [LICENSE](./LICENSE) file for details.